 Netball involves high speed, deceleration, twisting and pivoting.
 These sudden-impact movements have a high-risk of causing knee injuries, including the dreaded Anterior Cruciate Ligament (ACL) tear.

 A study conducted by researchers at La Trobe University, Netball Australia and the Australian Institute of Sport discovered that in female sports hospital admissions, the most number of knee injuries were due to netball (29%).
 Specifically, injuries were caused by Landing (46%), Running (18%), and Collision (15%).

 Esteemed sports medicine doctor Peter Brukner jokes that netball was a game “invented by an orthopaedic surgeon” due to the strain it places on the knee.

 But don’t let that make you ditch your bib!
 A medical-grade knee compression brace, in particular, Bauerfeind’s GenuTrain™, helps the prevention and recovery of common netball knee injuries, such as a torn ACL.

 Any netballer will tell you that the most common injuries are knees and ankles.
 25% of major injuries reported from netball involve rupture of the Anterior Cruciate Ligament (ACL).

-The ACL is one of four knee ligaments which provide stability to the knee joint and controls excessive knee motion by keeping the thigh bone (femur) and shinbone (tibia) in line.
+The ACL is one of four knee ligaments that provide stability to the knee joint and controls excessive knee motion by keeping the thigh bone (femur) and shinbone (tibia) in line.
 The ACL is commonly torn or ruptured from a twisting motion in the knee when pivoting or landing from a jump.